foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

    Block diagram of a |BMS-Slave|

 -----------------------------------
-Use of |foxBMS| in a Battery System
+Use of |foxbms| in a Battery System
 -----------------------------------

 :numref:`Fig. %s <hw_description>` present the organization of the hardware.
 The system consists of :math:`n` battery modules and :math:`m` |BMS-Slaves|.
 Each |BMS-Slave| is connected to a battery module, where it measures cell voltages and cell temperatures.
 The |BMS-Slaves| are connected in a daisy chain configuration: when a data package is sent to the daisy chain, it is first received by slave 1, which transmits it to slave 2 and so on until the data package is received by the last |BMS-Slave|.